nakamura-to/deku/README.md

 ### Declarative

-From the view of maintenance, value fromatting and conversion should be represented declaratively. deku.js allow you to chain formatters and converters flexibly.
+From the view of maintenance, value fromatting and conversion should be represented declaratively. deku.js allows you to chain formatters and converters flexibly.

 ## Usage